Recent Posts

 The problem with kids and cannabis

-Young people receive a mixed message about how safe it is for them to use cannabis (marijuana).
+Young people receive a mixed message about how safe it is for them to use cannabis, or marijuana.
 Cannabis has been legalized for medical or recreational purposes in 23 states and the District of Columbia.
 The federal government has ended its ban on medical marijuana.
 New Mexico has authorized the use of medical marijuana without age stipulations.

 So what's the problem with kids using cannabis?
 Today's marijuana is enhanced genetically and bred for potency.
-The tetrahydrocannabinol (THC) content, about 10 mg per joint in the 1970s, is five to 15 times more potent today.
+The tetrahydrocannabinol, or THC, content, about 10 milligrams per joint in the 1970s, is five to 15 times more potent today.
 THC is the active ingredient that gives cannabis its narcotic and psychoactive effects.

 Thanks to legalization it's easy for practitioners, families and communities to become less concerned, but there are some clear risks associated with the use of cannabis by young people.